 Although a majority of the Court endorsed Justice White's view in World-Wide Volkswagen that placing a product in the stream of commerce is sufficient to establish jurisdiction, as long as the volume of products flowing into the forum state is high enough, since Justice Stevens did not join Justice Brennan's opinion and since Justice Stevens indicated that he did not think the Court should address the issue at all, lower courts did not interpret Asahi as establishing binding precedent on the issue of stream of commerce jurisdiction.
-Instead, most courts followed Justice O'Connor's more stringent "stream of commerce plus" approach, even though that part of the O'Connor opinion did not represent the view of a majority of the Court.
+Instead, most courts followed O'Connor's more stringent "stream of commerce plus" approach, even though that part of the O'Connor opinion did not represent the view of a majority of the Court.

-Just last Term, the Supreme Court revisited the stream-of-commerce theory in McIntyre.35 Again, no opinion garnered five votes.
-Nicastro injured his hand in New Jersey while using a machine manufactured in the United Kingdom by McIntyre Machinery, a U.K. corporation.
-McIntyre did not sell the product directly to Nicastro's New Jersey employer, but rather sold it through an American distributor based in Ohio.
+Just last term, the Supreme Court revisited the stream of commerce theory in McIntyre.31 Again, no opinion garnered five votes.
+Nicastro injured his hand in New Jersey while using a machine manufactured by McIntyre.
+McIntyre did not sell the product directly to Nicastro's New Jersey employer, but rather sold it through an American distributor, which was based in Ohio.
 Nicastro sued McIntyre in New Jersey state court, and McIntyre challenged jurisdiction up to the U.S. Supreme Court.
-Justice Kennedy, in a plurality opinion joined by three other Justices, held that there was no jurisdiction over McIntyre because McIntyre did not engage in any "conduct purposefully directed at New Jersey"36 and had not "targeted the forum."37 Justice Kennedy interpreted the "purposeful availment" requirement narrowly to require action "directed" or "targeted" at the forum.
-The fact that the defendant engaged a distributor to market its products in the United States was not sufficient to establish jurisdiction because McIntyre's efforts were directed generally at the United States as a whole rather than being targeted particularly at New Jersey.
-Whether Justice Kennedy's opinion is more stringent than Justice O'Connor's plurality opinion in Asahi is unclear.
-The fact that Justice Kennedy requires targeting the forum could lead to different results when the manufacturer advertises in regional or national media.
-Justice O'Connor might find such advertising sufficient to show that the manufacturer had "an intent or purpose to serve the market in the forum State,"38 while Justice Kennedy might find such advertising insufficiently targeted to give rise to jurisdiction.
+Justice Kennedy, in a plurality opinion joined by three other justices, held that there was no jurisdiction over McIntyre, because McIntyre did not engage in any "conduct purposefully directed at New Jersey" and had not "targeted the forum."
+Kennedy interpreted the "purposeful availment" requirement narrowly to require action "directed" or "targeted" at the forum.
+The fact that the defendant engaged a distributor to market its products in the United States was not sufficient to establish jurisdiction, because McIntyre's efforts were directed generally at the United States as a whole rather than being targeted particularly at New Jersey.
+Whether Kennedy's opinion is more stringent than O'Connor's plurality opinion in